Director of Vascular and Interventional Radiology & Vein Treatment Center

 Fabrizio is a professor of radiology at “Sapienza” University of Rome and is involved in the Cardiovascular and Interventional Radiology Society of Europe (CIRSE) as a member of the Executive Committee, and the current chair of the CIRSE program committee.
 He is also a member of the program committee of GEST Europe and PCR peripheral.

 He is treasurer of the UEMS (European Union of Medical Specialty) Interventional Radiology Division and is a member of the “EBIR Council” (European Board of Interventional Radiology).
 He is involved in several experimental studies for the evaluation of new materials and devices in clinical practice.

-Frank has authored and co-authored numerous papers concerning the radiological, surgical and clinical fields, authored three books and co-authored sixteen books, a reviewer for several scientific journals and part of the editorial board of “Cardiovascular and Interventional Radiology “, Section Editor of EURORAD – Vascular and Interventional Radiology – ESR European Society of Radiology, and an editorial board member of “ESIR on-line” (European School of Interventional Radiology – CIRSE) and “ESR e-learning” (European Society of Radiology).
+Fabrizio has authored and co-authored numerous papers concerning the radiological, surgical and clinical fields, authored three books and co-authored sixteen books, a reviewer for several scientific journals and part of the editorial board of “Cardiovascular and Interventional Radiology “, Section Editor of EURORAD – Vascular and Interventional Radiology – ESR European Society of Radiology, and an editorial board member of “ESIR on-line” (European School of Interventional Radiology – CIRSE) and “ESR e-learning” (European Society of Radiology).

 Service de Chirurgie Vasculaire, Hopital Nord Laennec, Nantes France

 Yann is the Professor and Chief of the Department of Vascular Surgery Service de Chirurgie Vasculaire, Hopital Nord Laennec, Nantes France.
 Since Sept 2007, he has also been the Senior University Lecturer and Hospital Practitioner in the Vascular Surgery Department at the University Hospital of Nantes.